Written by Ada’s Medical Knowledge Team

 What is erectile dysfunction?

-Erectile dysfunction, otherwise known as ED or impotence, is the condition of being unable to get or maintain an erection.
+Erectile dysfunction, otherwise known as ED or impotence, is the condition of being unable to get or maintain an erection suitable for satisfactory sexual intercourse.

 It is a common condition that most males will experience at some stage in their life, though it is most prevalent in older men.
-ED is usually temporary rather than permanent, although it can also be recurring, depending on whether the cause is short-term and treatable, or ongoing.
+ED is almost always manageable, although it can be recurring, depending on whether the cause is short-term and treatable, or ongoing.

-The possible causes of ED are numerous.
-Physical causes of ED include aging, high blood pressure, conditions which affect the blood vessels and/or nerves associated with the penis, and nerve damage to the area which occurs due to injuries, or certain surgeries such as prostate surgery.
+The possible causes of Erectile Disfunction are numerous.
+Physical causes include aging, high blood pressure, conditions which affect the blood vessels and/or nerves associated with the penis, and nerve damage to the area which occurs due to injuries, or certain surgeries such as prostate surgery.
 Psychological causes of ED include depression, anxiety and relationship issues.

 In most cases, erectile dysfunction can be successfully managed, with treatment options depending on the root cause of the disorder.
-Treatment may involve forms of sex therapy and counseling, exercises and lifestyle changes, ED drugs, including pills and topical medications, pumps and ‒ in more severe cases ‒ prosthetics.
+Treatment may involve forms of sex therapy and counseling, exercises and lifestyle changes, Erectile disfunction pills and topical medications, pumps and - in severe cases ‒ prosthetics.

 Symptoms of erectile dysfunction